Google Translate Disclaimer

 • Production- the process of growing and harvesting vegetables, fruit, and other produce, as well as raising animals and insects for food production or pollination.

-• Processing- refers to how we turn fresh produce, meat, fish and other foods into a form that's ready for sale.
+• Processing- turning fresh produce, meat, fish and other foods into a form that's ready for sale.

 • Distribution- the process of transporting and delivering food to food access points.

-• Consumption- how we prepare food to eat for non-commercial purposes.
+• Consumption- how we prepare food to eat at home.

-• Waste management- includes processes for recovery and minimizing food waste by composting, and recycling of food waste or surplus.
+• Waste management- reducing food waste by composting, and recycling of food waste or extra food.

 FoodSystem

-It’s important to recognize the food system as a part of overall food literacy and our ability to access the nutritious foods we need.
-The foods we eat can have a large impact on the environment and climate change.
+It’s important to understand the food system and how it helps us get the nutritious foods we need.
+The foods we eat can greatly impact the environment and climate change.
 And in turn, the environment and climate change, have an impact on our food system as well as other factors that influence health and wellbeing.
 For more information on how climate change and health are linked visit Climahealth.

-The food system impacts our broader societal, economic and environmental wellbeing.
-Access and availability to food is affected by our local and global food systems, and by the built environment and climate change.
-The Simcoe Muskoka District Health Unit works with a wide range of partners to promote a sustainable food system and to address climate change by reducing its negative impacts on health and wellbeing, including on food security.
+The food system impacts our society, economy and environment.
+Access to food is influenced by our local and global food systems, the built environment and climate change.
+The Simcoe Muskoka District Health Unit works with partners to promote a sustainable food system and address climate change to reduce its harmful effects on health and wellbeing, and food security.

 For more information: